UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 $Role = "Owner"

 # Create Azure Stack Environment so that you can log in to it
-Add-AzureRMEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint
+Add-AzureRmEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint

 # Create your Azure Stack Admin (Subscription Owner) Credentials
 # Note: This account CAN but does not have to be, the same as your Public Azure Account